dylankilkenny/go-bitdb/README.md

 # go-bitdb
-Using go-bitdb you can query a bitdb node and open a connect to a bitsocket node in golang.
+Using go-bitdb you can query a bitdb node and connect to a bitsocket node in golang.

 ## BitDB